Film Review – Moana (2016)

 The Disney animated formula is most certainly in solid form with the last Walt Disney Animation Studio film being Zootopia which was released earlier this year.
 Disney animated movies are always beautifully colorful and have great messages for the younger viewers in attendance.
 Zootopia was filled with fun characters and surprisingly had more to say about race and class relations than you could ever imagine.
 It’s easy to say that every Disney animated movie is a must-see at this point.

 Also, when you add The Rock to the Disney formula, you’re guaranteed to have a fun time at the movies.
 The newly voted sexiest man alive oozes charisma every time he’s on screen.
-On the press tour for the movie, The Rock discussed how important this movie is for Hollywood, allowing a minority group that is rarely seen in cinema to shine in a possible blockbuster.
+On the press tour for the movie, The Rock discussed how important this movie is for Hollywood.
+It allows a minority group that is rarely seen in cinema to shine in a possible blockbuster.
 Johnson, who’s mother is of Samoan descent, is clearly passionate for the material, and great movies come from a passionate creative team.

 What I Liked